giellalt/lang-krl/krl.md

 * ★*kirjut{aä}mm{aä}* (is not standard language)
 * ★*kirjutämmä* (is not standard language)
 * * *
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/phonology.twolc)</small># Karelian interjections

+@LEXNAME*

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/interjections.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/interjections.lexc)</small>Prefixes
+Prefixes in the Karelian language are bound to beginning of other words.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/phonology.twolc)</small># Karelian particles
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-krl/blob/main/../src/fst/stems/prefixes.lexc)</small># Karelian particles

 **LEXICON Particles** gives the particles.